NY House candidate posts about mass shooting conspiracies

 Paladino is currently running in a district that is currently held by Republican Rep. Chris Jacobs, who announced last week he would not seek reelection after facing backlash from his own party for voicing support for new gun control measures.
 Jacobs, in the wake of recent mass shootings, said he would vote for a federal assault weapons ban and other measures if he had a chance and expressed support for limiting magazine capacity, banning body armor for civilians and raising the age limit to purchase semi-automatic weapons to 21.

 Jacobs currently represents New York’s 27th Congressional District, but was running for the newly redrawn 23rd District.
-Before his comments on gun control, he was considered a a favorite in the new district, which includes large swaths of new voters, including rural counties.
+Before his comments on gun control, he was considered a favorite in the new district, which includes large swaths of new voters, including rural counties.

+Shortly after Jacobs announcement last week that he would not run, Paladino was endorsed by New York Rep. Elise Stefanik, a member of GOP leadership and rising star in the party.

+Stefanik’s campaign did not immediately respond to a message seeking comment on Paladino’s post.

 Associated Press writer Carolyn Thompson in Buffalo, New York contributed to this report.